Elliptic Littlewood identities: Introduction

 The plan of the paper is as follows.
-After a discussion of notation at the end of this introduction, we proceed in Section \ref{sec:skew} to define our skew interpolation functions, and discuss a number of their properties, especially their connection to ordinary interpolation functions.
-(We also state a conjectural transformation of higher-order elliptic Selberg integrals related to one of those properties, largely because the same conjecture arose in a different context while working on \cite{xforms}.)
-Then in Section \ref{sec:cauchy}, we discuss the corresponding analogues of the Cauchy identity, along with some necessary preliminaries concerning when skew interpolation functions can be guaranteed to vanish, thus making the relevant sums finite.
-Section \ref{sec:litt} gives the two main forms of the elliptic Littlewood identity, as well as the three associated conjectures at the integral level.
-Finally, Section \ref{sec:var} discusses a number of conjectures related to the vanishing integrals of \cite{vanish}, with sketches of proofs of various special cases.
+After a discussion of notation at the end of this introduction, we proceed in Section~\ref{sec:skew} to define our skew interpolation functions, and discuss a number of their properties, especially their connection to ordinary interpolation functions.
+(We also state a transformation of higher-order elliptic Selberg integrals (conjectural in the original version of this paper, since proved by Van de Bult) related to one of those properties, largely because the same conjecture arose in a different context while working on \cite{xforms}.)
+Then in Section~\ref{sec:cauchy}, we discuss the corresponding analogues of the Cauchy identity, along with some necessary preliminaries concerning when skew interpolation functions can be guaranteed to vanish, thus making the relevant sums finite.
+Section~\ref{sec:litt} gives the two main forms of the elliptic Littlewood identity, as well as the three associated conjectures at the integral level.
+Finally, Section~\ref{sec:var} discusses a number of conjectures related to the vanishing integrals of \cite{vanish}, with sketches of proofs of various special cases.
+Note that although this last section may seem on first glance to have drifted away from the theme of the paper, the corresponding ``vanishing'' conjectures, when degenerated to identities of Macdonald or Koornwinder polynomials, become Littlewood-type identities in a suitable limit as the number of variables tends to infinity.
+(More precisely, taking the limit $n\to\infty$ as in \cite{bcpoly} gives either Macdonald's Littlewood identity, its dual, or an identity originally conjectured by Kawanaka \cite{KawanakaN:1999} and recently proved in \cite{LangerR/SchlosserMJ/WarnaarSO:2009} (see also the discussion after Conjecture~\ref{conj:littbig_m} below, which sketches an alternate proof).)

-The author would like to thank V. Spiridonov and O. Warnaar for helpful comments on an earlier draft, along with R. Askey and M. Rahman for helpful discussions regarding the analogue of Corollary \ref{cor:dual_vanq} for Askey-Wilson polynomials.
+{\bf Acknowledgements} The author would like to thank V. Spiridonov and O. Warnaar for helpful comments on an earlier draft, along with R. Askey and M. Rahman for helpful discussions regarding the analogue of Corollary~\ref{cor:dual_vanq} for Askey-Wilson polynomials, and F. van de Bult for settling one conjecture from the original version and providing substantial additional evidence for several more.
 The author would also like to thank P. Forrester for hosting the author's sabbatical at the University of Melbourne, during which several key portions of the work were done.
-This work was supported in part by NSF Grant No. DMS-0401387; in addition, much of the work was performed while the author was affiliated with the University of California at Davis.
+This work was supported in part by NSF Grants No. DMS-0401387, DMS-0833464, and DMS-1001645; in addition, much of the work was performed while the author was affiliated with the University of California at Davis.

 {\bf Notation}.
 We use the notation of \cite{bctheta} and \cite{xforms}.
 In particular, bold-face greek letters refer to pairs of partitions; if only one of the partitions is nonzero, we will either give the partition pair explicitly, or rewrite using the notation of \cite{bctheta}, explicitly breaking the symmetry between $p$ and $q$.
 Thus, for instance, the interpolation functions are denoted by